01 of 07

 Nordic Cooking Lesson: How to Make Icelandic Skyr

-Anyone lucky enough to visit or live in Iceland knows all about skyr - the traditional Icelandic "yogurt" that has been made since the 9th century Viking era.
-Much, much thicker than American or even Greek yogurt, skyr is quite possibly the healthiest of yogurts.
+Skyr is a traditional Icelandic "yogurt" that has been made since the 9th century Viking era.
+Much thicker than American or even Greek yogurt, skyr might be the healthiest of yogurts.
 Made from non-fat milk combined with live cultures, it is low-fat, high in protein (containing three times the protein of ordinary yogurts), and absolutely loaded with probiotics.

 No worries, though - so long as you can find a single container of "Siggi's" plain or vanilla yogurt, you can use it as a culture to make your own skyr.
 If you can't find liquid rennet, a reliable supplier is CheeseSupply.com.Here's how.